 My ex and I separated in January which left me the entire year to worry about what the post-divorce Christmas season would mean for our children and me.
-I’m a lover of all things Christmas, the decorating, the food and getting together with family and friends.
+I’m a lover of all things Christmas: the decorating, the food, and getting together with family and friends.
 The holidays had always been a time of celebration and family in our home.

 What the heck would that first Christmas be like as a divorced, single mom who was feeling anything but the holiday “spirit?”

 If there is ever a time of year to put aside life’s stress it is during the holiday season.
 How do you get yourself out of your funk?
-One thing that has always worked for me is to let go of the guilt I feel over feeling less than festive.
+One thing that has always worked for me is to let go of the guilt I take on over feeling less than festive.

-You need to also give yourself permission to enjoy the holiday season regardless of what kind of adversity you have or, are experiencing.
+You need to also give yourself permission to enjoy the holiday season regardless of what kind of adversity you have or are experiencing.
 Feeling lonely and isolated doesn’t have to become a foregone conclusion.
-Just because you aren’t feeling the holiday season is no reason to immerse yourself in maudlin activities while others are out and about enjoying the holidays.
+Just because you aren’t “feeling” the holiday season is no reason to immerse yourself in maudlin activities while others are out and about enjoying the holidays.

 Here are a few suggestions that will hopefully help alleviate some stress and help you feel a bit more of the holiday spirit.

-4 Tips To Help You Survive Your First Post-Divorce Christmas:
+4 Tips to Help You Survive Your First Post-Divorce Christmas:

 1. Don’t wait until the last minute to set up the holiday visitation schedule with your ex!

 Get all those plans made by the end of October.
 Set them in stone!
 Know when, where, and whom your children will be with for Thanksgiving and Christmas, and then put that stress aside.
 Get it taken care of then let it go.

 2. Don’t feel obligated to participate in holiday activities that will make you feel sad or annoyed.